Taliik/crate-spark-pipeline/README.md

 one or more column(s) of a dataset and storing the outcome in a new column.
 Transformations are applied in their defined order on all rows of a dataset.

-Spark already provides a good amount of [transformer tools](http://spark.apache.org/docs/latest/ml-features.html) to get the desired data state to a machine learning usable format.
+Spark already provides a good amount of [transformer tools](http://spark.apache.org/docs/latest/ml-features.html) to manipulate data towards a machine learning usable format.
 Spark also offers an [interface to implement a custom transformer](https://spark.apache.org/docs/latest/api/java/org/apache/spark/ml/UnaryTransformer.html) if none of the tools can do the job.

 ---